Open energy system models: AMIRIS

 The embedded market clearing algorithm computes electricity prices based on the bids of prototyped market actors.
 These bids may not only reflect the marginal cost of electricity production but also the limited information available to the actors and related uncertainties.
 But also the bidding can be strategic as an attempt to game official support instruments or exploit market power opportunities.

 Actors in AMIRIS are represented as agents that can be roughly divided into six classes: power plant operators, traders, market operators, policy providers, demand agents, and storage facility operators.
 In the model, power plant operators provide generation capacities to traders, but do not participate directly in markets.
 Instead, they supply traders who conduct the marketing and deploy bidding strategies on the operators behalf.
 Marketplaces serve as trading platforms and calculate market clearing.
 Policy providers define the regulatory framework which then may impact on the decisions of the other agents.
 Demand agents request energy directly at the electricity market.
 Finally, flexibility providers, such as storage operators, use forecasts to determine bidding patterns to match their particular objectives, for instance, projected profit maximization.

 AMIRIS is based on the open Framework for distributed Agent-based Modelling of Energy systems or FAME.

 AMIRIS can simulate largescale agent systems in acceptable timeframes.
 For instance, the simulation of one year at hourly resolution may take as little as one minute on a contemporary desktop computer.
-The researchers at DLR also have access to high-performance computing facilities.